Urs Fischer (artist)

-Urs Fischer (born 2 May 1973) is a Swiss-born contemporary visual artist living in New York City.
-Fischer’s practice includes sculpture, installation and photography.
+Urs Fischer (born 1973) is a Swiss-born contemporary visual artist living in New York City and Los Angeles.
+Fischer’s practice includes sculpture, installation, photography, and digitally-mediated images.

-Education and early career
+Early life and education

-Born to two doctors as the second of two children in 1973, Fischer began his career in Switzerland where he studied photography at the Schule für Gestaltung, Zurich.
+Born to two doctors as the second of two children in 1973, Fischer studied at the Schule für Gestaltung in Zurich, Switzerland.
 After the basic, first-year course in art and design, he enrolled in the school's photography department, and supported himself by working as a bouncer at Zurich night clubs and house parties.

+Career

-Fischer moved to Amsterdam in 1993, at the age of nineteen, and had his first solo show at a gallery in Zurich in 1996.
-He later lived in London, Los Angeles, and Berlin before moving to New York.
+Fischer moved to Amsterdam, The Netherlands, in 1993, aged 19, and had his first solo show at a gallery in Zurich in 1996.
+He later lived in London, Los Angeles, and Berlin, before moving to New York City.
 In Berlin and New York, he shared studios with fellow artist Rudolf Stingel.

-Work
+In 2009 Fischer's studio occupied a large warehouse in the Red Hook section of Brooklyn, near the waterfront.
+In 2019 he had a studio in the Frogtown neighborhood of Los Angeles.

+Style

-Fischer works across sculpture, photography, drawing, painting and publishing.
-The artist employs a variety of materials and processes in his work, resulting in an oeuvre that “resists easy classification”.
-His subversive approach to art is often considered to be influenced by anti-art movements like Neo-Dada, Lost Art, or the Situationist International.
+Fischer works across sculpture, photography, drawing, painting, publishing, and digital art.
+The artist employs a variety of materials and processes in his work, including novel computation systems and artificial intelligence, resulting in an oeuvre that “resists easy classification”.
+His subversive, metaphysical approach to art is often considered to be influenced by anti-art movements like Neo-Dada, Lost Art, or the Situationist International.
 Since Fischer began showing his work in Europe in the mid-1990s, he has produced an enormous number of objects, drawings, collages, and room-size installations.
-Fischer has been described by the arts and culture magazine Vault as “internationally celebrated” and one of the most significant contemporary artists working today.
+Fischer has been described by the arts and culture magazine Vault as “internationally celebrated” and one of the most significant contemporary artists working today, with global sale prices reaching up to $6.8 million.

-Individual pieces
+Previous work (1996–2020)

+1996–2000

+In 1996, Fischer had his first solo exhibition at Galerie Walcheturm, Zurich.
+In 1999, he was selected to be an artist-in-residence at Delfina Foundation in London, alongside Keith Tyson, Mark Wallinger, and Sonia Boyce.

+2001–2006

+In 2002, Fischer had his first institutional show in the US at the Santa Monica Museum of Art, which included an early wax sculpture, What Should an Owl Do with a Fork.